Australian Cardinal Pell convicted of molesting 2 choirboys | WTOP

 The court had until Tuesday forbidden publication of any details about the trial.

 Pell faces a potential maximum 50-year prison term after a sentencing hearing that begins on Wednesday.
-He lodged an appeal last week against the convictions.
+He lodged an appeal last week of the convictions.

 Details of the trial had been suppressed because until Tuesday, Pell had faced a second trial in April on charges that he indecently assaulted two boys aged 9 or 10 and 11 or 12 as a young priest in the late 1970s in a public pool in his hometown of Ballarat.